-also has interesting stalagmites.
+stalagmites.
 Both cave visits include interpretive nature hikes.
 The caves are not open during the wet season, for fear of flooding.

 If you suffer a fear of heights, or claustrophobia, the cave tour is not for you, but Barra Honda still has plenty to offer, thanks to its extensive forests and abundant wildlife.
 You can climb the 3-km (2-mile) Los Laureles trail (the same trail that leads to the Terciopelo cave) to Barra Honda's summit, where you'll have sweeping views over the surrounding countryside and islet-filled Gulf of Nicoya.
-Wildlife you may spot on Barra Honda's trails includes howler monkeys, white-faced monkeys, skunks, coatis, deer, parakeets, hawks, dozens of other bird species, and iguanas.
+Wildlife you may spot on Barra Honda's trails include howler and white-faced monkeys, skunks, coatis, deer, parakeets, hawks, dozens of other bird species, and iguanas.
 It's a good idea to hire a local guide from the Asociación de Guias Ecologistas.
 The park has camping facilities, and the ranger station, open 8 am to dusk, has potable water and restrooms.

 13 km (8 miles) west of Río Tempisque Bridge, Barra Honda National Park, Costa Rica